+- 1.1 Private open space

-1.2 Trees and landscaping 1.3 Communal open space 1.4 Water management and conservation
+- 1.2 Trees and landscaping

+- 1.3 Communal open space

+- 1.4 Water management and conservation

 1.1 Private open space

 Well designed and oriented private open spaces (including courtyards, terraces or balconies) connect occupants to the outdoors through outlook and connection to landscape.
 A private open space that is accessed from the primary living space extends the dwelling's living area.
 Private open spaces should be designed for functionality, amenity and to support good passive environmental performance of the dwelling.